 Excel Filter Keyboard Shortcut

-With filtering data quickly you can easily navigate through menus or clicking through a mouse in less time.
-In this article, we discuss keyboard excel shortcuts used for filter
+With filtering data quickly, you can easily navigate through menus or clicking through a mouse in less time.
+In this article, we discuss keyboard excel shortcuts used for the filter.

 How to Use Keyboard Shortcut For Filter in Excel?

 Let us understand Filter Shortcut in Excel with the below examples.